 Simple English definitions for legal terms

-Read a random definition: corporate speech
+Read a random definition: Bachelor of Laws

 Adjudicative-claims arbitration is a way to solve a disagreement between two parties by having a neutral third party make a decision that both parties agree to follow.
 This type of arbitration is used for resolving legal disputes, like a lawsuit, instead of issues related to labor or international trade.
 It is different from mediation, where the third party helps the parties come to a mutual agreement but does not make a final decision.
 Compulsory arbitration is when the law requires the parties to use arbitration, while voluntary arbitration is when both parties agree to use it.